0BananaBig0/from_gcc_to_cpp/docs/DesignPatterns.md

 1. Define an interface for creating an object, but let subclasses decide which class to instantiate.
    Factory Method lets a class defer instantiation to subclasses.
-2. Defining a "virtual" constructor.
+2. Defining a `virtual` constructor.
 3. The `new` operator considered harmful.
 4. The three statements above imply the following:
    - There are multiple products.